 The peanut butter you choose should only contain peanuts (and list it as the first ingredient), and salt, depending on your preference.

-Also, don’t be fooled by the tubs of peanut butter that are made in-house at the grocery store because although they’re marketed as “natural,” I’ve found these brands to have added oils and sugars as well.
+Also, don’t be fooled by the tubs of peanut butter that are made in-house at the grocery store because although they’re marketed as “natural,” I’ve found these brands often have added oils and sugars too.

 “Reduced-fat” or “low-fat” doesn’t mean healthy